 Slow progress is still progress.

-Even as we wait for robotic butlers, some pretty awesome robots are really helpful.
-Here are a few.
+Even as we wait for robotic butlers, some pretty awesome robots are available to buy right now:

-Robotic pool cleaners: These will clean your swimming pool automatically.
-Read our robotic pool cleaner buying guide to find the best one for your pool.
+Robotic pool cleaners: These clean your swimming pool automatically.

 Robotic lawn mowers: These are relatively recent inventions.
 They’ve gotten better.
 Today, you can get one that does a decent job on your lawn.